turingschool/front-end-curriculum/lessons/unit-testing-react.md

 });
 ```

-Create React App uses [Jest](http://facebook.github.io/jest/) instead of Mocha.
+As previously mentioned, `create-react-app` uses [Jest](http://facebook.github.io/jest/) instead of Mocha.
 That said, you'll notice that the syntax is surprising similar.
 One difference is that Jest includes its own expectation library which is similar to Chai's `expect` syntax instead of an `assert` syntax.

 [Jest Assertions](https://facebook.github.io/jest/docs/api.html)

 If you run `npm test` you should see your one test pass (two if you still have the generic App test).
 You can keep this process running.
-The test suite will automatically be run whenever you make a change to the test file.
+The test suite will automatically run whenever you make a change to the test file.

 #### Testing for a class

 It might also be helpful to test to see if a component has a certain class.
-An easy way to do that is to test if it matches a given selector.
+An easy way to do that is to test if it matches a given css selector.

 ```
 Grocery.test.js